Lydia Arlini Wahab

-Lydia Arlini Wahab (born 13 December 1953) is an Indonesian lawyer, model and beauty pageant titleholder who initially won Miss International Indonesia 1974 and later Miss Universe Indonesia 1975.
+Lydia Arlini Wahab (born 13 December 1953) is an Indonesian lawyer, model and beauty pageant titleholder who initially appointed as Miss International Indonesia 1974 and later Miss Universe Indonesia 1975.
 She went on to represent Indonesia and competed in both Miss International 1974 and Miss Universe 1975 respectively.
-Wahab became the very first Indonesian woman to win two major national crowns in Indonesia pageantry.
+Wahab became the very first Indonesian woman to represent Indonesia at two different major international pageant.
 She was the very first crossover candidate to accomplish this feat by representing Indonesia at two of the Big Four international beauty pageants.

 Early life, background and career

 Wahab (left) together with her family on 20 April 2019.

 Wahab was born on 13 December 1953, to a Betawis parents.
 She obtained her Master of Law degree from University of Indonesia in Jakarta, Indonesia, and currently works as a lawyer and accountant.

 On 6 August 1976, a year after competing in Miss Universe 1975, Wahab married an Indonesian National Armed Forces, Lieutenant commander Rianzi Julidar, they married according to Lampung cultural customs, the wedding was attended by several well-known Indonesian artists.
 Soon after her marriage, Wahab giving a birth to her daughter Prisa Adinda Arini Rianzi on 6 January 1988, who later become a singer and actress.

 On 10 July 2017, Wahab had to face stage 3C ovarian cancer.
 Since then, Wahab became a cancer survivor, she began to change her lifestyle to be healthier by doing exercises.
 Wahab also participates in the Indonesian Cancer Foundation, "Yayasan Sahabat Bangsal Anak", to provide motivation to the young cancer survivors in Indonesia.